 The property was acquired by the heirs of Bartholmey German from the Danish Government in 1804 and from that time until 1876 it had six different owners.
 In 1876 it was purchased by Oscar French and is now owned by his relatives, the Barentzen family.

-Excerpt from: The 3 Quarters of the Town of Charlotte Amalie
+The above is an excerpt taken from the book: The 3 Quarters of the Town of Charlotte Amalie

 By Edith DeJongh Woods